foodfight/showz/scripts/episode-35-ffs-a-year-in-review.md

   * Opscode provides test-kitchen CI to cookbooks developed by the community - as a service, across at least debian + redhat, but bsd support would be awesome
   * Some consensus on cookbook workflow(s)
   * erChef is widely deployed, implemented, and battle-hardened
+  * Regional 1 day mini conferences and at least one in Europe!
+  * A quantum leap in the Chef training suite, docs.opscode.com is good but just a start
+  *

 ## Changes for 2013